Yelp/paasta/comparison.md

 | Workflow            | CLI                |

 Flynn is a Heroku-inspired PaaS.
-Flynn is unique in this comparison because it has first-class support for its embedded Postgress appliance, analogous to Heroku's Postgres Add-on or Amazon's RDS.
+Flynn is unique in this comparison because it has first-class support for its embedded Postgres appliance, analogous to Heroku's Postgres Add-on or Amazon's RDS.
 This reduces the number of components required to run a fully working setup, assuming Postgres meets the developers' needs.
 Most other PaaS's view this problem as "out of scope", including PaaSTA.